dgraph-io/dgraph/wiki/content/deploy/dgraph-administration.md

 directory specified via the `--export` flag (defaults to a directory called `"export"`).
 If any of the groups fail, the entire export process is considered failed and an error is returned.

-Starting from Dgraph v20.11.0, it is possible to provide an absolute path to the directory where you want to export data in the GraphQL mutation request.
+Starting from Dgraph v20.11.0 it is possible to provide, in the GraphQL mutation request, an absolute path to the directory where you want to export data.

 ```graphql
 mutation {